-a.
-The clearing of vegetation shall be minimized and limited to the immediate area of impact.

-b.
-Disturbed areas shall be returned as closely as possible to the original topographic contours and reestablished with stabilizing vegetation promptly following completion of construction.
+- a.
+The clearing of vegetation shall be minimized and limited to the immediate area of impact. - b.
+Disturbed areas shall be returned as closely as possible to the original topographic contours and reestablished with stabilizing vegetation promptly following completion of construction. - 28.
+Any material and fuels used in the project shall be stored and/or stockpiled above the OHWM and shall be removed from a likely flood zone prior to any predicted flood.

-Outstanding Resource Waters - Northeast